Fintan-contents/sprint-operation-guide/en/theory_arming.md

     - For new projects, it is unwise to start without deciding on a budget, regardless of the nature of the development process.
     - For enhancement development, developers tend to become optimistic that the work can be done in a few man-months, but it is, of course, still necessary to set objectives to ensure a return on the invested costs.
 - Contract
-    - A contract does not bind the development process.
+    - A contract does not constrain the development process.
     - With that said, requirement definitions should not be included in phases to which this development process is applied.
 - Structure
     - Teambuilding is costly, so if possible it is best to avoid creating a new structure for each project and adding new team members in response to large development workloads.